optimized0926/optimized0926/README.md

 - 🔭 I am currently learning and developing Blockchain technology.
 - 📫 How to reach me: codeclimber55786@gmail.com  &&  skype: live:.cid.58eb364829e45eb6
 - 😄 The greatest success comes from the biggest challenge!
-- ⚡ Fun fact: Football and Tennis.
+- ⚡ I love to play Football and Tennis in my free time.